-Neo Exchange Inc. and its parent company, Aequitas Innovations Inc., are authorized by the Canadian Securities Administrators (“CSA”) to operate an exchange for listing and trading securities and certain financial products.
+Neo Exchange Inc. (“NEO Exchange” or “NEO”) and its parent company, Aequitas Innovations Inc. (“Aequitas”), are authorized by the Canadian Securities Administrators (“CSA”) to operate an exchange for listing and trading securities and certain financial products.
 To be authorized, exchanges are “recognized” or exempted from recognition under securities legislation in the jurisdictions in which they operate.

 Recognition & Exemption Orders

 The NEO Exchange is authorized to operate across Canada as an exchange for listing and trading equity and debt securities and certain financial products, including exchange-traded funds, closed-end funds and structured products.
-The initial recognition order for NEO and its parent company was issued in November, 2014 the Ontario Securities Commission (“OSC”), varied in February, 2015 and effective March 1, 2015.
-It was varied and restated on February 8, 2019 and August 31, 2020.
+The initial recognition order for NEO and Aequitas was issued by the Ontario Securities Commission (“OSC”) on November 13, 2014, effective as at March 1, 2015, and was varied on February 27, 2015, September 29, 2015, February 8, 2019, August 31, 2020, and May 27, 2022.
 The exemption orders issued by the other members of the CSA are also effective as of March 1, 2015.
 The current orders can be found below.

-- Aequitas Innovations Inc. and Aequitas NEO Exchange Inc. Multi-Jurisdictional Exemption Order
+- Aequitas Innovations Inc. and Neo Exchange Inc. Multi-Jurisdiction Exemption Order (August 2022)

 To operate nationally, an exchange must be recognized by at least one CSA jurisdiction (the “lead regulator”), in our case, the OSC.
 The lead regulator directly oversees the exchange, and exempting regulators rely on the lead regulator’s oversight.
 This model is set out in the CSA’s Memorandum of Understanding Respecting the Oversight of Exchanges and Quotation and Trade Reporting Systems.
 The OSC’s oversight includes review and approval of our rule and policy changes, significant structural and operational changes, and fees.
 OSC staff also receive other filings and reporting as required under the recognition order.